bilal-23/Mouse-effect-site/README.md

 # Text Hover Effect
-A hiver effect in which image will be visible on hovering over the text.
+An effect in which image will be visible on hovering over the text.

 ## Video 🎥